aryxnkve/Meal-minder/README.md

 # NutriBuddy

 The project aims to develop a personalized meal planner application that utilizes data from various sources, including nutritional databases, user input, and meal suggestion algorithms.
-The application will be developed using modern web and mobile technologies, leveraging frameworks such as React.js for frontend development and Node.js for backend functionality.
+The application will be developed using modern web and mobile technologies, leveraging frameworks such as Streamlit for frontend development and FastAPI for backend functionality.
 The expected deliverables include a user-friendly interface for meal planning, calorie tracking features, personalized meal suggestions, and data visualization capabilities.

 ## Live application: